Huntingtons Disease

 Diagnosis

-The doctor will ask about your symptoms and health history.
-You will be asked whether you have other people in your family with HD.
+The doctor will ask about symptoms and health history.
+The doctor may also ask if there are other people in the family who have HD.
 A physical exam will be done.
 Cognitive tests may also be done.

 Blood tests will be done to look for the gene that causes HD.